 - …also supports other means, like QR Codes, SMS etc, to access the created content, for situations where beacons are not applicable, e.g. outside venues you control, in print, etc

-- Beacons are for the longer term, as usage requires some setting up and getting used to, but after that there’s nothing more to do for users
+- Beacons are for long term scenarios, as usage requires some setting up and getting used to, but after that there’s nothing more to do for users

 - If possible, go for USB-connected beacons, so you won’t encounter the dreaded “battery low” issue on potentially 100s of beacons